kikoneto/project_defense/README.md

 # 3. Done!
 Enjoy the project.

 # Server is deployed with heroku but you can start it yourself from the server folder.
-# After you start the server with $ node ./server.js open the clint folder after that the services folder and replace the baseURL with 'http://localhost:3030/'.
+# After you start the server with $ node ./server.js open the services folder inside the client folder to replace baseURL with 'http://localhost:3030/'.